kailash-manasarovar/statement/docs/timeline/2022/february.md

 !!! info "Even more isolated today"
     - This remains the case even today when I am in Dénia.
-    - Even more so as I am afraid to go out as I am usually followed and terrorized in some manner by local people who always seem to know exactly where I am or where I'm going to be as they have prepared themselves in some way.
+    - Even more so as I am afraid to go out as I am usually followed and terrorized in some manner by local people who always seem to know exactly where I am or where I'm going to be as they have prepared themselves in some way to ambush me and terrorize me.
 It's extraordinary.
+    - You only have to take a walk with me into town to see the reactions of people and understand that many people I've never met know exactly who I am, and not in a good way.